ccarl0/penClip3D-brasses/README.md

 - Fan Speed: 100%
 - Generate Support: Disabled X

-Of course, feel free to experiment with any other settings and to modify the original design.
+Of course, feel free to experiment with any other settings and modify the original design.